cyberbotics/webots/docs/guide/the-3d-window.md

 Dragging the mouse horizontally will rotate the camera around the viewing axis.
 Alternatively, the mouse wheel alone can also be used for zooming.

-> **Note**: If you are a Mac user with a single button mouse, hold the Alt key and press the mouse button to translate the camera according to the mouse motion.
+> **Note**: If you are a Mac user with a single button mouse, hold the control key and press the mouse button to translate the camera according to the mouse motion.
-Hold the control key (Ctrl) down and press the mouse button to zoom / rotate the camera.

 ### Moving a Solid Object